zik-uralov/daily-jokes/joke_history.md

 - 2025-11-24 20:32:10: Me and my Jewish friend were eating lunch and I farted.
 He got mad so I said "cmon man a little gas never killed anyone". (source: https://v2.jokeapi.dev/joke/Any?type=single)
 - 2025-11-24 20:52:12: Why did the miner get fired from his job?
 He took it for granite... (source: https://icanhazdadjoke.com/)
 - 2025-11-24 21:12:14: I was gonna tell you a joke about UDP... ...but you might not get it. (source: https://official-joke-api.appspot.com/jokes/programming/random)
+- 2025-11-24 21:32:16: There are 10 types of people in this world...
+Those who understand binary and those who don't (source: https://official-joke-api.appspot.com/jokes/programming/random)